SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-Last but not least, in order to make the above code to work, you will need to add some *import* statements at the very beggining of the *GraphConsumerWebPart.ts* file.
+For this code to work, you need to add some *import* statements at the very beggining of the *GraphConsumerWebPart.ts* file.
 Here follows the update section of imports for that file.

 ```TS
 import * as React from 'react';